-So we know that a two-level indirect fire with the chickens started over the cool side and finished on the hot is the best cooking method.
-The last question I had was whether skin-down, skin-up, or a combination of cooking methods is the best way to get the crispest skin.
+So we know that a two-level indirect fire, with the chicken started over the cool side and finished on the hot, is the best cooking method.
+The last question I had was whether skin-down, skin-up, or a combination of these cooking methods was the best way to get the crispest skin.

-After cooking through another half dozen birds, one thing became clear: If you want crisp skin, you must finish the cooking skin side down.
-Once the skin is crisped, flipping the bird back over is a death kiss;moisture and steam rising from the meat will quickly turn even the crispest skin soggy within a matter of moments.
+After I'd cooked through another half dozen birds, one thing became clear: If you want crisp skin, you must finish the cooking skin side down.
+Once the skin is crisped, flipping the bird back over is a death kiss; moisture and steam rising from the meat will quickly turn even the crispest skin soggy within a matter of moments.

-I found the ideal method is to cook the chicken over the cooler side of the grill skin-side-up with the legs facing the hotter side of the grill (to give them a little jumpstart on cooking).
-Once it reaches within 15 to 35°F of its final serving temperature, you'll notice that the skin around the breasts and legs has already dried out and tightened up, indicating that its moisture loss and fat rendering are complete.
+I found the ideal method was to cook the chicken over the cooler side of the grill skin side up, with the legs facing the hotter side of the grill (to give them a little jump start on cooking).
+Once it reaches within 15 to 35°F of its final serving temperature, you'll notice that the skin around the breasts and legs will have already dried out and tightened up, indicating that its moisture loss and fat rendering are complete.

 A quick flip to finish over the hot side of the grill is all it needs to reach crispy perfection.
-By pressing down on the back of the chicken with a stiff spatula, you can make extra-sure that all the skin gets good contact with the hot grill.
-(Just make sure you keep the grill covered—an uncovered grill has too much access to oxygen, leading to fat drippings that can combust and leave a sooty acrid deposit over you perfectly crisp chicken skin).
+By pressing down on the back of the chicken with a stiff spatula, you can make extra sure that all the skin gets good contact with the hot grill.
+(Just make sure you keep the grill covered—an uncovered grill has too much access to oxygen, leading to fat drippings that can combust and leave a sooty, acrid deposit over your perfectly crisp chicken skin.)

-Head to your average supermarket and you'll find three to four different size classifications for chickens. they're all great for different purposes, and choosing one depends largely on your end goals.
+Head to your average supermarket and you'll find three to four different size classifications for chickens.
+They're all great for different purposes, and choosing one depends largely on your goals.

 Fast, Easy, and Extremely Juicy: Cornish Hens

-Cornish Game Hens, contrary to their labeling, are never game, and not necessarily even hens.
-They are chickens under a month of age weighing under two pounds with at least one parent being a Cornish breed.
+Cornish game hens, contrary to their labeling, are never game, and not necessarily even hens.
+They are chickens under a month of age, weighing under two pounds, with at least one parent being a Cornish breed.
 For all intents and purposes, they're just really small chickens.
-They feature meat that is extremely tender and juicy, though not particularly flavorful.
+Their meat is extremely tender and juicy, though not particularly flavorful.

-Broilers and Fryers are the next two sizes up and are the most common chickens sold in the U.S. 6 to 8 weeks in age, they have a good balance of flavor and tenderness, and are sized just right to feed four.
+Broilers and fryers are the next two sizes up and are the most common chickens sold in the US.
+Six to eight weeks in age, they have a good balance of flavor and tenderness, and are sized just right to feed four.

 I can fit a couple of fryers on my grill at the same time, making them ideal for larger dinner parties.

-Roasters are the largest, coming in between 6 to 8 pounds.
-The carcasses of mature chickens (at least 3 months old), they have a more pronounced flavor than their smaller counterparts, but are also more difficult to cook evenly because of their large volume.
+Roasters are the largest, coming in between six and eight pounds.
+The carcasses of mature chickens (at least three months old), they have a more pronounced flavor than their smaller counterparts, but are also more difficult to cook evenly because of their large volume.

 You want the tl;dr version?
 Here you go:

-Butterfly your chicken, season it well, start it skin-side-up on the cooler side of a two-zone indirect fire, cook it to within 25 to 35°F of your final serving temperature, flip it skin-side-down over the hotter side of the grill, and cook until crisp and cooked through.
+Butterfly your chicken, season it well, start it skin side up on the cooler side of a two-zone indirect fire, cook it to within 25 to 35°F of your final serving temperature, flip it and move it skin side down over the hotter side of the grill, and cook until crisp and cooked through.
 Rest, carve, and serve.